Adh101/currency-etl-pipeline/README.md

 # 💱 Currency ETL Pipeline

 A fully automated ETL (Extract, Transform, Load) pipeline for fetching, transforming, and loading real-time currency exchange rate data into a PostgreSQL database.
-Designed with production-readiness in mind using Python, pandas, SQLAlchemy, GitHub Actions, and launchd for scheduling.
+Designed with production-readiness in mind using Python, pandas, SQLAlchemy, GitHub Actions for automated scheduling to Supasbase PostgreSQL database, and launchd for manual local scheduling.

 ---